The Nile Valley Civilization Explained

 The culture of the Nile Valley Civilization also had a profound impact on the development of art and literature.
 Their hieroglyphic writing system was used for millennia, and their art is some of the most iconic in all of history.

-The legacy of the Nile Valley Civilization is still with us today, even though the civilization itself is long gone.
+The legacy of the Ancient Egyptian Nile Valley Civilization of Kemet is still with us today, even though the civilization itself is long gone.

 We owe a great debt to this incredible Nile Valley Civilization culture that started with the Neolithic Revolution to create the world’s first Civilization between c.
 4000 BCE and c.
 3000 BCE.